RyanGaudion/Verses-Node/REPORT.md

 ## Security and Scalability

 ### Security
-From a security point of view, the only sensitive information that this application is holding would be the password of a user.
+From a security point of view, the only private information that this application is holding would be the password of a user.
 In order to reduce the risk of holding this information I have made sure to only hold hashes of passwords.
 The hashing is done with BCrypt meaning salting of the password is included as well.
-Salting protects the password against rainbow table attacks and makes sure even identical passwords give a unique output.
+Salting protects the password against Rainbow Table Attacks and makes sure even identical passwords give a unique output.
 Finally, BCrypt is a slow algorithm which is good for security as it increases the time it takes to brute force the password.

 There are however many areas in which we could improve the security of the application.
 One area is by outsourcing the login & sign up process to a 3rd party such as Google or Facebook via OAuth or OpenId.
 This would eliminate all risk by no longer requiring my application to store user passwords.